 - Your paper’s transcript (This is to create subtitles on the final video so that the conference is more accessible.
 Please ensure that you include notes of when slides should be advanced or media should be played).

 If you are comfortable with creating a video of your paper yourself, please refer to the guidelines recommended by YouTube, available here: https://support.google.com/youtube/answer/4603579?hl=en.

 EXARC has previously hosted a conference using this format.
 If you would like to have a look at the papers, they can be found at: https://www.youtube.com/playlist?list=PLqWUT1pOFU1Ox4MlTYdIm6QtckcE69uz-.

 EXARC uses Discord for a live Q&A between each author and the public.
 Each paper will be released on YouTube according to the presentation schedule, and when it is time for question and answer sessions attendees will be able to pose their questions to you in a dedicated text channel.
 For this purpose, you need to be present and ready.
 Our Q&A moderators will read questions aloud on the audio channel where the respective author can respond.
 We will schedule one-on-one sound checks with each author during the weeks before the conference in order to ensure you are comfortable with the platform and ready for your Q&A session.

 Publication of Conference Proceedings

 We will be publishing proceedings of the conference in the EXARC Journal, a peer-reviewed open access journal.
 It will look something like this: https://exarc.net/journal/proceedings-EAC11.
-We will have a deadline of mid-April, and another mid-July for manuscript submissions, publication is foreseen for four months after each deadline.
+We will have a deadline of mid-November, and another mid-January for manuscript submissions, publication is foreseen for four months after each deadline.